 We had a few dumping spots we knew of, depended on what you were getting rid of really, but one tiny phone, sure.
 Outside Mareth was all woods and forests and nature and stuff, and I knew just the dirty, disgusting lake to dump go to.

 One morning, I got up all normal, went out, not doing nothing, phone in my pocket, and just went for a little nature stroll.
 Nobody looked at me twice, then I got out in the woods where there ain’t nobody anyway.

 An hour or so later and boom, there it is.
 Big ass lake, nobody around, nobody to see.
 The shore was all stones, I bent down, picked up a couple big round flat-like ones, looking around all the while, acting natural.
 Nobody was there, so I started skimming some stones.

 One went, bounced once then sank in.
 Ah well.
 I glanced around, wind moving through the trees, sun high in the sky but no, nothing, nobody.
 I skimmed another stone and damn, got two skips.
 Not bad.

 Another look, to my right this time.
 Nope, nobody, all good.
 Then, I heard the littlest splash, a tiny little movement over the water.
 I look out and just see tiny little ripples going out in a circle from some random spot.
 I figure, just a fish, so what.
 Next stone is a little bigger, flatter, and is made of plastic and electronic whatnot.
 I skim that too and the phone just dives straight under the water, whoops.
 Ah well.
 I hang on a minute or two more, skim another rock or two.
-Then the though occurs.
+Then the thought occurs.

 I’m looking out over the water, I see the river flowing in, see another flowing out at the other end, maybe it was that weird ripple thing but I just think, “I bet this is a great place to fish.”